BlockchainCommons/developer-web-site/_pages/frost-meeting2.md

 Quotes are drawn from [raw transcripts](/frost/meeting1/transcript/) and may not be entirely precise as a result, but convey many of the major themes of the meeting.
 See the video for more.

+### Accessibility

+_Using FROST:_ "FROST itself is straightforward, right?
+The algorithm.
+So the hard part is to use it."
+{: .notice--info}

 ### Dangers

 _Script Paths:_ "Unlike MuSig, the FROST group public key is not randomized and that means a malicious party could add an undetectable script path during the DKG."